GSTT-CSC/project-template/README.md

 The first thing to do after cloning this template is to rename the appropriate files and folders to make the directory project specific.
 The `project` directory should be renamed to make it clear that it contains your project files.

-There are 5 main components that need to be completed after cloning the template:
+### There are 5 main components that need to be completed after cloning the template:

-### 1. `config/config.cfg` `config/local_config.cfg`
+#### 1. `config/config.cfg` `config/local_config.cfg`
-The config file contains all the information that is used for configuring up the project, experiment, and tracking server.
+The config file contains all the information that is used for configuring the project, experiment, and tracking server.
 This includes training parameters and XNAT configurations.

 The config file path is also passed as an argument to the MLOps `Experiment` class where the experiment and tracking are configured.